Ominousx/apac-scrim-tool/README.md

 # 🌏 APAC Scrim Recommendation Tool

-A sleek Streamlit web app that helps analysts and teams discover the **best-performing scrim opponents by map and region** in the Asia-Pacific Valorant scene — powered by real VLR.gg data.
+A sleek Streamlit web app that helps analysts and teams discover the **best-performing scrim opponents by map and sub-region** in the Asian Valorant scene — powered by real VLR.gg data.

 ![Screenshot](maps/screenshot.png)